kohana/database/guide/database/config.md

 TABLE_PREFIX
 :  Prefix that will be added to all table names by the [query builder](#query_building).
 Prepared statements will **not** use the table prefix.

-QUERY_PROFILING
-:  Enables [profiling](../kohana/profiling) of database queries.
-This is useful for seeing how many queries each page is using, and which are taking the longest.
-You must enable the profiler the view these stats.

 ## Example